Best Food Logging Methods for 2026: Apps vs. Photos vs. Paper

 Best For

 People who prefer analog tools, want to focus on awareness rather than calories, or are trying to reduce screen time.
+If you struggle with sticking to it, read our tips on how to stay consistent with food logging.

 "There's something powerful about the physical act of writing that creates a stronger connection between your brain and your behavior.
 For some people, this tactile experience makes food logging more meaningful and memorable." - Dr. James Prochaska, developer of the Transtheoretical Model of behavior change